Vinaygond/Vinaygond.github.io/aboutme.md

 **Constraints are part of the architecture.**

 Today, I focus on systems that are not just powerful, but defensible.
 The goal is not to push infrastructure until it breaks.
-The goal is to design infrastructure that can keep working under legal, operational, and adversarial pressure.
+The goal is to design infrastructure that can keep working under legal, operational, and platform pressure.

 That philosophy now drives my work on **Exit Protocol**, a forensic litigation intelligence platform for high-conflict divorce, asset tracing, and financial discovery.

 Exit Protocol turns messy financial records into structured, attorney-reviewable evidence.
-It combines AI-assisted document processing with deterministic financial tracing, SHA-256 snapshot integrity, and secure deployment models for sensitive legal data.
+It combines AI-assisted document processing with deterministic LIBR tracing, SHA-256 snapshot integrity, and secure deployment models for sensitive legal data.
 Outputs are structured review material for counsel and retained experts — not legal advice, expert opinion, or court filings.

+I also maintain [**The $500K C&D Report**](https://github.com/Vinaygond/The-500K-C-D-Report) as a public engineering artifact — detection layers, V1/V2 pivot, and lessons portable to any high-throughput platform system.

 The core belief behind it is simple: